Fourier Analysis on Robustness of Graph Convolutional Neural Networks for Skeleton-based Action Recognition: Experiment

 \subsubsection{Model}

+We chose ST-GCN~\cite{yan2018spatial} as a baseline GCN and TCA-GCN~\cite{wang2022skeleton} as one of the state-of-the-art GCNs.
+We have not assessed robust models, as it is challenging to distinguish between GCN's inherent robustness and potential vulnerabilities against adversarial attacks and common corruptions.
+Our primary focus is on evaluating the pure robustness of GCN-based action recognition.
+A comprehensive validation against robust models will be addressed in future work.

-We train ST-GCNs~\cite{yan2018spatial} and TCA-GCNs~\cite{wang2022skeleton} for joint $\bm{x}_i(t)$, joint motion $\bm{v}_i(t)$, bone $\bm{b}_i(t)$, and bone motion $\bm{v}_i^\mathrm{b}(t)$, respectively, using official codes provided by those authors.
+We train ST-GCN and TCA-GCN for joint $\bm{x}_i(t)$, joint motion $\bm{v}_i(t)$, bone $\bm{b}_i(t)$, and bone motion $\bm{v}_i^\mathrm{b}(t)$, respectively, using official codes provided by those authors.
 To guarantee convergence in training, we execute at least 80 epochs for the ST-GCN and 75 epochs for the TCA-GCN and adopt early stopping with patience 20 for both models.
 For the other hyperparameters, we use the same ones of the official codes.